Three Types of Machine Learning

 In a real-world machine learning application, let’s say email spam detection:

-So, supervised learning is about learning a function from labeled training data that allows us to predict unseen or future data.
-Just like the child learning from labeled pictures of fruit!
+So, supervised learning is about learning a function from labeled training data that allows us to predict unseen or future data—just like a child learning from labeled pictures of fruit!

 Technical Aspects of Supervised Machine Learning